by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 9: Now slice your spinach and wash thoroughly before you add it to the pot.
 Allow to simmer.

-STEP 10: Add in your salt, maggi, and other spices like curry powder.
-Allow to cook for 5 minutes too.
+STEP 10: Add in your salt, Maggi, and other spices like curry powder.
+Allow it to cook for 5 minutes too.

 How to Serve Faten Wake

-Faten Wake recipe is served with soaked or raw garri (soak the garri and eat with the beans or pour the raw garri on the recipe and stir, then eat), bread, water, etc. You could also eat it with fried plantain, fried chips, boiled or fried egg, and lots more.
+Faten Wake recipe is served with soaked or raw garri (soak the garri and eat with the beans or pour the raw garri on the recipe and stir, then eat), bread, water, etc. You could also eat it with fried plantains, fried chips, boiled or fried eggs, and lots more.

-Don’t forget to serve hot as it tastes better when hot.
+Don’t forget to serve it hot, as it tastes better when hot.

 Occasions to Serve Faten Wake